-- 1. no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2. no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements of the Corporations Act 2001 in 1. relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.

-This declaration is in respect of Starpharma Holdings Limited and the entities it controlled during the period.
+This declaration is in respect of Starpharma Holdings Limited and the entities it controlled during the

-Jon Roberts Partner
+Partner